Founder Story · Architecture-Led AI Product Building

 Memorial Day weekend became the make-or-break moment.

-I had to decide whether this was just an interesting AI experiment or whether it was worth rebuilding as a serious platform.
+I had to decide whether this was just an interesting AI experiment, or whether it was worth rebuilding as a real platform.

 I chose to rebuild.